vishalbelsare/PECas/doc/tutorial.rst

 =======================

-Within the next sections, you will get to know how to initialize a parameter estimation problem with PECas, and how to perfom the provided operations.
+Within the next sections, you will get to know how to initialize a parameter estimation problem with PECas, and how to perform the provided operations.
 For a detailed description of the used functions and commands (and many more), see :doc:`tool`.

 General usage of PECas (``examples/ex1.py``)
 --------------------------------------------